turbot/steampipe-plugin-prismacloud/docs/tables/prismacloud_resource.md

 ---
-title: "Steampipe Table: prisma_resource - Query Prisma Cloud resources using SQL"
+title: "Steampipe Table: prismacloud_resource - Query Prisma Cloud resources using SQL"
 description: "Allows users to query Prisma Cloud resources.
 This table provides information about each resource, including its name, type, associated roles, and more.
 It can be used to monitor and manage resources within Prisma Cloud."
 ---

-# Table: prisma_resource - Query Prisma Cloud resources using SQL
+# Table: prismacloud_resource - Query Prisma Cloud resources using SQL

 The Prisma Cloud resource table in Steampipe provides you with information about resources within Prisma Cloud.
 This table allows you, as a security engineer or cloud administrator, to query resource-specific details, including resource name, type, associated roles, and more.
 You can utilize this table to gather insights on resources, such as their configurations, associated features, and more.
 The schema outlines the various attributes of the Prisma Cloud resource for you, including the resource ID, name, and associated roles.

 ## Table Usage Guide

-The `prisma_resource` table in Steampipe provides information about resources within Prisma Cloud.
+The `prismacloud_resource` table in Steampipe provides information about resources within Prisma Cloud.
 This table allows you to query details such as the resource's name, type, associated roles, and more, enabling you to manage and monitor your resources effectively.

 ## Examples

 ### Basic Info

 Retrieve basic information about Prisma Cloud resources, such as resource ID, name, type, and description.
 This query helps you to understand the overall configuration and details of your resources.

 ```sql+postgres